aiven/devportal/docs/products/kafka/howto/datadog-customised-metrics.rst

 Customize Apache Kafka® metrics for Datadog
 ----------------------------------------------------

 Before customizing metrics, ensure a Datadog endpoint is configured and enabled in your Aiven for Apache Kafka service.
-For setup instructions, see `Send metrics to Datadog <https://aiven.io/docs/integrations/datadog/datadog-metrics>`_.
+For setup instructions, see :doc:`Send metrics to Datadog </docs/integrations/datadog/datadog-metrics>`.
 Format any listed parameters as a comma-separated list: ``['value0', 'value1', 'value2', ...]``.

 To customize the metrics sent to Datadog, you can use the ``service integration-update`` passing the following customized parameters: